ibm-cloud-docs/subnets/faq.md

 {: #faq-global-ip-convert-static-global}
 {: faq}

-No. {{site.data.keyword.cloud_notm} requires all global IP addresses to be newly provisioned IPs, so we don’t allow pre-existing IP addresses to be converted into global IPs.
+No. {{site.data.keyword.cloud_notm}} requires all global IP addresses to be newly provisioned IPs, so we don’t allow pre-existing IP addresses to be converted into global IPs.

 ## How long does it take for my global IP to associate to an instance?
 {: #faq-global-ip-associate-instance}